FriendSoftwareLabs/friendchat/README.md

 #### Presence server

 The Friend Chat installation script clones the Presence server directly into the Friend build/services/Presence directory.
-If you intent to work on it, we suggest that you clone the server in another more accessible directory.
+If you intend to work on it, we suggest that you clone the server in another more accessible directory.
 The Presence server [can be found on Github](https://github.com/FriendSoftwareLabs/presence).
 You can update the files by using its own `update.sh` script,